wllmzhu/G-VUE/README.md

 # Repo Organization

+`scripts/`

+* Directory contains bash training scripts for each task.

 `train.py`, `train_r2r.py`, `train_cliport.py`

 * Train scripts.
 Not intended to be run by themselves.
 Intended to be ran through dataset-specific bash script located in the `scripts/` direcotory.